Florida Lawyer Handling Relocation with Children

 Challenging or Initiating Move-Away Petitions in Florida

 The court has no presumption either way when one parent wishes to move out of Florida or to a distant part of the state.
 The child’s best interests are the only criteria.
 It might be that all parties are in agreement that a move to somewhere like Perth after finding the right home with New Sensation Homes would be best for the child.
+If both parents have agreed on the new location for the child, there shouldn’t be many problems.
+At the end of the day, it’s vital that the child is safe and in a loving home.
+Once a new home has been found, it’s important to make the process of relocating as simple as possible to try and reduce some of the stress that the child may be feeling.
+To make the move quicker, it might be worth getting in touch with a company offering a trade home program.
+This makes it much easier for the parent and child to move to their new home straight away whilst this company sells the old property on their behalf.
+This reduces a lot of stress, ensuring the child has a positive experience moving to a new area.
 However, over the years the burden has shifted to make it more difficult for a mother or father to take their kids away from a loving and actively involved parent with the least timesharing (formerly “non-residential” parent) rights.
 And the law has recently changed regarding the allowable distance.
 Moving further away from your children can be difficult enough without the practicalities, so use a courier service like Arrowmail Courier in Charlotte rather than a removals company.

-The Family Law Department of KO Lawyers has served both men and women in these contentious proceedings.
+Curtis R. Cowan, P.A. served both men and women in these contentious proceedings.
 Our Fort Lauderdale practice represents clients of Broward County in both in-state relocation and out-of-state custody petitions.
-We are Board-Certified in marital and family law, with nearly 30 years of legal experience.
-Call our office at (954) 525-4100, or contact us by email to learn your rights and discuss strategies.
+Curtis R. Cowan is Board-Certified in marital and family law, with over 20 years of legal experience.
+Call our office at (954) 953-2575, or contact us by email to learn your rights and discuss strategies.

 Parent Relocation in Florida